How to Buy Yelp Reviews – Read This First

 If you have satisfied customers, you can take the ethical high road and still get more Yelp reviews.

 But don’t put on blinders and focus solely on Yelp reviews.
 Yes, it’s an important review site, but so are Facebook, Google, TripAdvisor, and a number of industry-specific review sites.
 All of these sites together make up your entire online review profile, and they all get read by your potential customers, so it’s extremely important to focus on getting reviews on a variety of sites.
 Use an automated system like ReputationStacker to do the hard work of getting reviews for you.
-It sends your customers a single-question survey and finds out who had a positive experience.
-Then it directs your happy customers to the review sites you choose so they can write you a review while the experience is still fresh in their minds.
+It sends your customers a single-question survey and directs them to the review sites you choose so they can write you a review while the experience is still fresh in their minds.

 It turns out that not only will this get you many more positive reviews than paying for them, but it will also cost you a lot less.